Horizons (Parkway Drive album): Release and promotion

 In July and August 2007, Parkway Drive appeared on that year's Warped Tour in the US.
 On 24 July 2007, Horizons was announced for release, and its track listing was revealed.
 On 20 August, "Boneyards" was posted on the band's Myspace profile.
 Horizons was made available for streaming on 1 October, and was released on 6 October through Epitaph.
 In October, the band toured across Australia, before going on tour in Europe with Comeback Kid, Cancer Bats, the Warriors, and This Is Hell the following month.
 A music video for "Boneyards" was posted online on 23 November.
 In December, the band went on a west coast US tour alongside XDeathstarx.
 In January and February 2008, the band went on a US tour alongside Killswitch Engage, the Dillinger Escape Plan and Every Time I Die.
 Following this, the band performed at the Groezrock festival in Belgium, and went on an Australian tour with Have Heart, Antagonist and Break Even.
 In July and August, the band supported Darkest Hour on the Trash & Burn tour.
 During the tour, the band performed at Robot Mosh Fest.
 In February 2009, the band played a few shows in China.
 In April and May 2009, the band went on a tour of the US with Stick to Your Guns and MyChildren MyBride.
 The band appeared at The Bamboozle and West coast Riot festivals in May and June 2009, respectively.
 After this, they performed at With Full Force festival in Germany in July 2009.
 They then toured Australia in August 2009, with support from August Burns Red and Architects.
 In September and October 2009, the band went on a US tour with A Day to Remember, In Fear and Faith and I See Stars.

 Critical reception

 The album received mixed reviews from critics.
-AllMusic gave the album a positive review but saying, "As a result, Horizons is strictly by the book metalcore, but delivered with enough talent and passion to put across a set of songs that might easily come off as samey and dull in less capable hands."
+AllMusic stated "Horizons is strictly by the book metalcore, but delivered with enough talent and passion to put across a set of songs that might easily come off as samey and dull in less capable hands."